-The following table lists actions to take if you receive a SCSI error message.
+The table in "SCSI error codes" on page 140 lists actions to take if you receive a SCSI error message.

-Note: If your server does not have a hard disk drive, ignore any message that indicates that the drive is not installed.
+Note: If your server does not have a hard disk drive, ignore any message that indicates that the BIOS is not installed.

 You will get these messages only when running the SCSISelect Utility.
-See "SCSI error codes" on page 131.